MickMacLean/mickmaclean.github.io/astro_2.md

 The molecular cloud in the S140 region contains a high density of CH₃CCH and by analyzing the intensities of moleculare emission lines, the temperature variations within the cloud can be determined.

 ### The Data
-Data was taken from the core of the S140 gas cloud observing the J = 6 and J = 5 rotational transition of CH₃CCH at 4 different K-ladders (K = 0 to K = 1, K = 2, and K = 3 transitions).
-Used a gaussian fit to fit the data
-Found the intensities for 23 of the spectra, which had a good fit to clearly show the four peaks in the data The intensities of the spectra were used to find the ratios between the K = 0 to K = 1, K = 2, and K = 3 transitions The ratios were used to find the values of temperature
+Data was taken from the core of the S140 gas cloud observing the J = 6 and J = 5 rotational transition of CH₃CCH at 4 different K-ladders (K = 0 to K = 1, K = 2, and K = 3 transitions), and was analyzed using the CLASS software package.
+I used a gaussian fit to find the intensities for 23 spectra via the four peaks in the data which correspond to each of the k-ladders.
+These intensities were used to find the ratios between the k-ladder transitions given the previous equations, and thus the temperature.

 <img src="images/radioast.png" width=300>

-Spectra analysis; analyze the intensity vs velocity spectra 4 peaks correspond to k-ladders, find value from peak

 ### Results & Weighted Corrections
 Using a Gaussian fit, the standard deviation discarded 30% of the data.
 Data points that were discarded were replaced with the mean value of all other points, and the uncertainties were found similarly.
 Mean & median very similar --- implies outliers have not skewed our data, even before error analysis
 Any values outside the stdev discarded
+The temperatures are mapped based on the coordinates below.

 The raw data is displayed below.
 <img src="images/rawavg.png" width=300>